-Benjamin R Lee, MD, internationally known for his expertise in kidney cancer surgery, prostate cancer, and calculus treatment and innovations, is chief of the Division of Urology in the University of Arizona College of Medicine –Tucson Department of Surgery and director of the Genitourinary Cancer and Disease oriented strategic planning team at the University of Arizona Cancer Center.
+Benjamin R Lee, MD, internationally known for his expertise in kidney cancer surgery, prostate cancer, and calculus treatment and innovations, is Chair of the Department of Urology in the University of Arizona College of Medicine –Tucson Department of Surgery and director of the Genitourinary Cancer and Disease oriented strategic planning team at the University of Arizona Cancer Center.

 Dr. Lee joined the University of Arizona after serving as a professor of Urology at Tulane University School of Medicine in New Orleans, where he was also director of the robotic, laparoscopy, and endourology fellowship.
 He is noted for developing novel techniques for robotic and laparoscopic surgery and is also a leading authority on robotic treatment of renal cell carcinoma and prostate cancer as well as nanotechnology applications in urologic oncology.